Most people who try a regular routine find they become less hungry on their fast days. But is fasting good for you?

 When obese people have been studied on alternate-day, intermittent fasting weight loss regimes, they lost weight even if they ate a high-fat diet on their eating days and up to 500 calories on their fasting day, according to some research.
 In these studies, 10 percent to 20 percent of people usually drop out but after several weeks, the others adjust.
 According to nutritionist Krista Varady, who has worked on a series of trials, most people gradually become less hungry on their fast days and don’t gorge on their eating days, either.
 They’ll eat about 10 percent more than what would be recommended, she found.

 In a study of 107 overweight and obese women ages 30 to 45, half were put on the 5:2 program and half on a low-calorie diet with no timing requirements.
 After six months, the women on the 5:2 program had lost more weight and belly fat, retained more muscle, and saw more improvements in their blood sugar regulation.

 People on fasting weight loss routines have seen some relief from symptoms of asthma and arthritis, possibly because breaks from peak consumption reduce inflammation and give the body a chance to rejuvenate and repair.
 Fasting lowers insulin and another hormone called insulin-like growth factor, or IGF-1, making the body stop pushing for new cell growth, which could in effect slow aging.

 The results from experiments with animals are more dramatic still.
 An early mouse study established that two to five days of fasting each month reduced biomarkers for cancer and heart disease.
 Other data from animal studies suggests that intermittent eating could counteract multiple sclerosis, lupus erythematosus, and type I diabetes.

 Mark Mattson, a neuroscientist at the National Institute on Aging in Maryland, believes that fasting may slow cognitive decline.
-He is launching a clinical trial of prediabetic people 55 to 70 years old who are at high risk for developing Alzheimer’s disease.
 He himself has been eating meals only later in the day for years.